 Recent industry research by Harvard University, detail that retail coffee industry is exploding across the country – and the world.
 Only a few years ago, did the chances of someone becoming a barista in the American cities other than Seattle, Portland, San Francisco and New York were slim.

 Today, however, with coffee shops growing and becoming ubiquitous (you can now enjoy great espresso in Cleveland and Lincoln, Nebraska).
 For sure, there are more and more opportunities for barista employment and a real need for barista training.

 If you have even a minimal amount of barista training, a genuine passion for coffee, and a great personality, your chances of being hired as a barista is a good one.

 Assuming that you’ve searched for a barista position and you applied, the chances are you will get called back.

-If you have secured an interview for a barista position at a local coffee shop, congratulations!
+If you have secured a barista job interview at a local coffee shop, congratulations!

-Of course, you will also want to be on-time and bring a copy of your resume!
+If you want to nail your barista interview, be on-time and bring a copy of your resume!
 However, three additional things will help you stand out from the field of barista job candidates.

 1. Food Handler’s Card

 Chances are that your county or city health agency will have a requirement for a food handler’s card.
 This card simply means that you passed a very basic exam displaying your knowledge of the proper way to handle food, perishables, and know basic hygiene.